-Any shakeup is bound to make some people happy and upset others.
+Any shakeup in the Google Quality Score is bound to make some people happy and upset others.
 This is the case with Google’s May algorithm revision, which some have named the “Quality Update.”
 Google hasn’t shared much about exactly how the algorithm has changed and whom it affects, but it has said the algorithm is unbiased – i.e. it’s not going after any group in particular.

 This seems to have been borne out through various reports in the last few months.
 While several have promoted theories that Google is targeting certain types of businesses (such as How To sites or the financial sector), others have spoken up with the information that the Quality Update has actually helped them.
 What most really want to know, though, is how this update is going to affect advertisers and marketers.